aaronbloomfield/pdr/labs/lab06/index.md

 We are interested in timing how long it takes to find all the valid words in a grid, not including the time it took to read in the dictionary and grid files or perform any other sort of pre-processing.
 You can use the code provided in [timer.cpp](code/timer.cpp.html) ([src](code/timer.cpp)), [timer.h](code/timer.h.html) ([src](code/timer.h)), and [timer_test.cpp](code/timer_test.cpp.html) ([src](code/timer_test.cpp)) to time the relevant portion of your program.

+In addition to having raw times, you should also calculate the big-theta running time of the portion that you are timing.

+Add a comment at the top of wordPuzzle.cpp listing an actual running time along with the big-theta running time.

 ### Other details ###